 ABOUT US

-The Michigan City Municipal Band (MCMB) will begin its 156th season on Thursday, June 6, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+The Michigan City Municipal Band (MCMB) will begin its 157th season on Thursday, June 5, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+The MCMB is sponsored by the City of Michigan City.

-The MCMB’s 156th season will consist of ten free concerts, beginning June 6, and ending August 8.
+The MCMB’s 157th season will consist of ten free concerts, beginning June 5, and ending August 7.
 The band plays a wide variety of music, with concerts designed to entertain audience members of all ages.
 The MCMB also plays for the annual Memorial Day ceremony at Greenwood Cemetery, and in the Michigan City Patriotic Parade.
-With one exception, all of the concerts will be performed at 7:30p Thursdays, and will last about an hour.
-During the week of Independence Day, the concert will take place on Saturday, July 6, at the recently-renovated gazebo near the entrance to Washington Park.
-The rededication ceremony will take place at 6:00p, followed by the band concert at 7:00.
+With one exception, all of the concerts will be performed on Thursdays at 7:30p, and will last about an hour.
+On June 19, the concert will take place at 4:30p as part of the Michigan City Juneteenth Celebration.
+The Juneteenth MCMB concert will be followed that evening by a performance of The Reggie Foster Experience.

-Highlights of the summer concert series include special guest soloists and three commissions by award-winning composers.
+Highlights of the MCMB summer concert series include special guest soloists and three commissions by acclaimed composers.
 Guest artists will be GySgt.
-Hiram Diaz, euphonium, from the US Marine Band (August 1); Carnessa Carnes, narrator (August 1); Anne Marie Bice, soprano (June 13 and 27, and August 8), Dr. Lauren Hartman, soprano (July 18); Jared Coller, xylophone (June 27); and the ACE Group Clarinet Choir (June 20).
+Hiram Diaz, euphonium, from the US Marine Band (July 31); Carnessa Carnes, narrator (June 19); Anne Marie Bice, soprano (June 26, July 24, and August 7), Richard Liwosz, clarinet (June 26); Dr. Lauren Hartman, soprano (July 10); Charles Steck and Ryan Rabe, trumpets (July 24).
 Other soloists and special events will be announced during the season.

 All of the concerts are free, and everyone is welcome.
 School band members and young children are especially encouraged to attend.
 Parking on Lake Shore Drive is prohibited.
 Parking is available in the lots closest to the amphitheater, as well as the Senior Center.
 Entrance to the park is free with a Michigan City Park sticker; otherwise, there is a parking fee of $4 for the band concert.